ros-controls/ros2_control/doc/debugging.rst

   * Version B: Run it with gdbserver:

     Add ``prefix=['gdbserver localhost:3000']`` to the ``controller_manager`` node entry in your launch file.
-    Afterwards you can either attach a gdb cli instance or any IDE of your choice to that gdbserver instance.
+    Afterwards, you can either attach a gdb CLI instance or any IDE of your choice to that gdbserver instance.
-    You probably want to make sure to start your debugger from a terminal where you sourced your workspace in order to have to find all paths
+    Ensure you start your debugger from a terminal where you have sourced your workspace to properly resolve all paths.

   Example launch file entry: